gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 ## Key Goals

-This project addresses two primary causes of slow Gradle builds:
+This project addresses one of primary causes of slow Gradle builds:

 * **Enhance Configuration Cache Support:** Many plugins are not fully compatible with Gradle's Configuration Cache.
 The goal is to refactor these plugins to ensure they can be fully cached, eliminating repetitive configuration work.
-* **Reduce Lock Contention:** In critical plugins, competition for shared resources (locks) creates bottlenecks that degrade performance.
-This project aims to identify and minimize these contention points to improve build parallelism.
-* **Provide Better Cache Insights:** A key part of the project is to improve the data and insights available to developers, making it easier for them to diagnose and fix caching issues in their own builds.

 ## Project Deliverables